About Acupuncture and Acupressure

 A Variety Of Acupuncture-Based Therapies

-Meridian therapy been widely researched by Western scientists and found to be effective for a very wide variety of physical problems, including various kinds of pain.
+Meridian therapy been widely researched by Western scientists and found to be effective for a variety of physical problems, including various kinds of pain (especially lower back pain).
 It is considered to be very safe.

 In the field of energy medicine, there are many techniques that are based on the meridian system.
 These include EFT (Emotional Freedom Technique) and many of Donna Eden's techniques.